 If there are two things most Americans feel like they don’t have enough of, it’s time and money—with bacon coming in a close third.
 So when it comes to buying a new house, why not save yourself some time and money with a prefabricated house?
 Heck, you can use what you save in both to go to the store and fry yourself up some bacon.
 That’s a win-win-win.

 But what if you don’t know much, or even anything, about prefabricated homes?
-Don’t worry, we’ve gathered up a truckload of information to help you determine if it’s the right call for you.
-So let’s get ‘er started.
+Don’t worry, we’ve gathered up plenty of information to help you determine if it’s the right call for you.
+Just make sure you're covered with an affordable home insurance policy.

 What Is a Prefabricated Home?